OFDataCommittee/OFMLHackathon/doc/clients.rst

 Client Overview
 ===============

-The SmartSim Infrastructure Library Clients are essentially Redis clients with additional functionality.
-In particular, the SILC clients allow a user to send and receive n-dimensional ``Tensors`` with metadata, a crucial data format for data analysis and machine learning.
+The SmartSim Infrastructure Library Clients (SILC) are a set of Redis clients that support RedisAI capabilities with additional features for high performance computing (HPC) applications.

-Each client in SILC has distributed support for Redis clusters and can work with both Redis and KeyDB.

-Furthermore, the client implementations in SILC are all RedisAI compatable meaning that they can directly set and run Machine Learning and Deep Learning models stored within a Redis database.
+Key features of RedisAI that are supported by SILC include:

+-   A tensor data type in Redis
+-   TensorFlow, TensorFlow Lite, Torch, and ONNXRuntime backends for model evaluations
+-   TorchScript storage and evaluation

+In additional to the RedisAI capabilities above,
+SILC includes the following features developed for large, distributed architectures:

+-   Redis cluster support for distributed data storage and model serving
+-   Distributed model and script placement for parallel evaluation to maximize hardware utilization and throughput
+-   A ``DataSet`` storage format to aggregate multiple tensors and metadata into a single Redis cluster hash slot to prevent data scatter on Redis clusters.
+This is useful when clients produce tensors and metadata that are referenced or utilized together.
+-   Compatibility with SmartSim ensemble capabilities to prevent key collisions with tensors, ``DataSet``, models, and scripts when clients are part of an ensemble of applications

+SILC provides clients in Python, C++, C, and Fortran.
+These clients have been written to provide a consistent API experience across languages, within the constraints of language capabilities.
+The table below summarizes the language standards required to build the clients.

 .. list-table:: Supported Languages
    :widths: 25 25 25